paulosuzart/paulosuzart.github.io/_posts/2021-11-24-my-time-with-zio.md

     TaskQueue.app.provideCustomLayer(env).exitCode
 ```

 Things will not make a lot of sense at this point.
-But this is just the main  method being called and the layers thing you can imagine as wiring dependencies
+But this is just the required `run` method, and the layers thing, you can take it as wiring dependencies
-in a framework like Spring or Guice (perhaps Guice like).
+in a framework like Spring or Guice.
 What is happening here is: Hey ZIO Dependency resolution, there's a service that
 takes `CommitttableRecords`, logs, and inserts it into the global map.
 This service to work needs two other services, a `Console` and this global map.
 This is basically `l1` here.
 And finally, we provide this produced service (in the form of a layer) and horizontally compose it (like, put side to side) and provide it to `TaskQueue.app` that requires precisely the Kafka Consumer plus the `TaskQueue` plus the global map.
 How do we know that?

 If we check the signature of our `TaskQueue.app` application (Just a ZIO that takes some environment as input and produce some value), we see: